The Barcelona airport to city centre trip doesn’t have to be stressful, as long as you’re landing with the knowledge I’m

 Careful: If you arrive in Terminal 1 you’ll have to wait for a free shuttle to Terminal 2 before taking the train.
 They run every 5 minutes but this will easily add another 20 minutes to your trip.

-The first return train leaves the city centre at Passeig de Gracia at 5:08 and the last at 23:07.
+The first return train leaves the city centre at Passeig de Gracia at 5:42 and the last at 23:07.
 For either direction please check the train times on the official Spanish railways website.

 Advice: walk about 20 metres up the platform to the part that’s not covered to have a better chance at getting a seat.

 Barcelona Airport to City Centre by Taxi

 The fastest way from Barcelona airport to downtown is Barcelona’s yellow and black taxis.

-Like most airports you’ll need to grab your airport taxi after waiting in a designated line.
-You won’t be able to hail them like on a normal street, but for added convenience you can also reserve them in advance:
+Like most airports you’ll need to grab your airport taxi after waiting in a designated line, but for added convenience you can also reserve them in advance:

 In both Terminal 1 and Terminal 2 you’ll find taxi stands right outside after following the signs.
 There should be a designated worker wearing a fluorescent vest to show you to your car.